Coronavirus second wave: Which countries in Europe are experiencing a fresh spike in COVID-19 cases? - Up News Info

 Some countries — such as Albania, Bulgaria, Czech Republic, Montenegro, North Macedonia — are seeing higher case numbers in August than they did earlier in the year.

 France, Poland, the Netherlands and Spain are likely dealing with the much-feared second wave and have started taking action to curb it.
-France, for example, declared 13,498 new cases on Saturday and the Netherlands 2,215 yesterday — the highest figures they have recorded.
+France, for example, declared 13,498 new cases on Saturday and the Netherlands 2,215 on Monday — the highest figures they have recorded.

 “We have a very serious situation unfolding before us,” said Dr Hans Kluge, the World Health Organization’s regional director for Europe, on Thursday.
 He was speaking as he revealed Europe’s number of weekly infections was higher now than at the first peak in March.